 And speaking of hummus, how can we make it through a list of non-meat proteins without talking about chickpeas?
 Chickpeas are super proteins, with up to 19g protein content per 100g of peas.
 They are also low in fat and contain 0 cholesterol, much like tahini above.
 High in minerals, chickpeas help to boost the body’s immunity against common illnesses, such as the flu.
 Chickpeas can be used in a variety of ways, as a side on its own, ground in dips or even in soups and stews.

-One of the more talked about superfoods, spirulina is now a huge multi vitamin and mineral food that more people are working into their lifestyles.
-Although this green-blue algae from the sea has a long way to go before being incorporated in Asian recipes, Alpha Health does sell this almost medicinal ingredient.
+One of the more talked about superfoods, spirulina is now a huge multivitamin and mineral food that more people are working into their lifestyles.
+Although these green-blue algae from the sea have a long way to go before being incorporated in Asian recipes, Alpha Health does sell this almost medicinal ingredient.
 Every 100g of spirulina has up to 60g of protein, and 158% iron, making it a super food full of minerals.
 Spirulina’s benefits are quite far and wide – it is even considered to improve the HIV/AIDs levels of patients suffering from this disease.
 It also lowers blood pressure, prevents stroke and improves heart health.
 While there are many spirulina recipes out there, I’d suggest introducing it to your diet a little at a time, like when you’re making hummus or soups.

 Although high in fat, peanut butter has been widely incorporated into recipes for its high protein content.
 The fat content here is primarily unsaturated as well, therefore beneficial to your body.
 Every 100 grams of smooth peanut butter carries 25g of protein, which is a great way to have kids get a good source of protein if you’re going vegetarian or vegan.
-In addition for being a great spread, peanut butter can also be incorporated into sauces, dips and yes, hummus!
+In addition to being a great spread, peanut butter can also be incorporated into sauces, dips and yes, hummus!